 In the United States, travel and tourism are among the nation’s largest services export industries, and one of America’s largest employers.
-In fact, according to the American Hotel & Lodging Association, hospitality ranks among the top-10 largest industries in 48 states in addition to the District of Columbia.
+In fact, according to the American Hotel & Lodging Association, hospitality ranks among the top-10 largest industries in 48 states and the District of Columbia.

-International students represent 105 countries and comprise nearly 30 percent of the University’s overall graduate population and approximately 44% of the Lerner College Graduate student body.
+International students represent 105 countries and comprise nearly 30 percent of UD’s overall graduate population and approximately 44 percent of the Lerner College Graduate student body.
 We provide many international graduate student organizations to help you feel at home quickly.

 Lerner hospitality business management faculty bring deep applied research knowledge, extensive corporate experience and wide-reaching association memberships and networks — all of which can lead you to fresh insights on a changing global economy and industry.
 Faculty expertise includes: convention management, public-private partnerships in international hotel development, revenue management, and consumer psychology and behavior.

 Faculty SpotlightZvi Schwartz is a professor in the Department of Hospitality Business Management at the Lerner College.
 His scholarly research and industry consulting focus on the core technical and strategic elements of the revenue management cycle: forecasting, optimization and monitoring, as well as the closely-related topics of strategic pricing and consumer and firm decisions in advanced reservation environments.
 Schwartz’s recent projects explore novel hotel forecasting approaches, occupancy forecasting accuracy measures, hotel competitive sets, overbooking optimization and revenue management performance measures.